1. Send Krampus Cards

 4. Watch a Krampus run

 Once a tradition only practiced in Europe, Krampus runs are catching on in the US.
 Picture a bull run, but with rowdy men in Krampus costumes swinging chains and switches.
-I’m not sure how many will be held this year, but here’s some footage from a 2019 Krampus run held in Munich to enjoy if you can’t attend in person.
+Enjoy this footage from a 2019 Krampus run held in Munich to enjoy if you can’t attend in person.